UH Racing

-UH Racing is a Formula Student team run by students attending the University of Hertfordshire, ranked 7th EV team in the UK and 95th EV team in the world as of the 11th December 2022.
+UH Racing is a Formula Student team run by students attending the University of Hertfordshire, ranked 8th EV team in the UK and 120th EV team in the world as of 17 December 2023.
 UH Racing's peak international ranking was 7th, achieved in 2010.

 The team entered the inaugural Formula Student competition hosted in the United Kingdom in 1998, at the MIRA proving ground.

 The team has entered at least one vehicle in every subsequent Formula Student UK competition, with the exception of 2021.
 Additionally, UH Racing has travelled abroad to enter other Formula Student events, such as Formula Student Germany, Formula Student Italy, and Formula Student Netherlands.

 UH Racing has often been at the forefront of FS innovation, being the first UK team to compete with an electric vehicle with UH12A in 2009.
 In 2020, the decision to return to electric powertrain was made, and the team is now exclusively EV.